A new sample of massive B-type contact binary candidates from the OGLE survey of the Magellanic Clouds: Synthetic light curves and populations of massive contact binaries

 \subsection{Synthetic binary light curves}

-\citet{Menon2021} described the evolution of two systems in their paper to represent the main channels that massive binaries undertake toward nuclear-timescale contact: `System 1' where the binary attains contact close to ZAMS and sustains contact until it undergoes L2 overflow on the MS and `System 2' which achieves delayed contact after passing through a semi-detached phase, part of which it is a near-contact, before finally merging.
-Although System 1-type binaries spend more time in contact and will be the dominant contributors to the population of contact binaries, System 2 gives us the opportunity to study both, the near and over-contact phases self-consistently.
-We hence model the light curve evolution of System 2.

-Fig.~\ref{orbital_fig} provides an overview of the evolution of the main properties of the exemplary System 2 of \citet{Menon2021}, which begins with the following initial parameters: M$_\mathrm{T,i} = 26\,\mathrm{M_{\odot}}$, P$_\mathrm{i}$ = 1.0\,$\mathrm{d}$, q$_\mathrm{i}$ = 0.8.
-This model evolves towards a $q\approx1$ binary only in its over-contact phase, where it spends about 2.8\,Myrs of its total lifetime.
-As a $q<1$ system, this binary model is in its near-contact phase for $\approx4.4$\,Myr, which is nearly its entire near-CB lifetime, and only $\approx0.5$\,Myr as an over-contact system.
-We now investigate how the light curve of this binary behaves at different instances of its evolution at the indicated time stamps in Fig.~\ref{orbital_fig}, which correspond to its detached, semi-detached and over-contact configurations.

-To compute the synthetic light curves corresponding to each evolutionary point, we use the code \texttt{PHOEBE II} (\texttt{PHOEBE} hereafter; \citealp{Prsa2016, Horvat2018, Jones2020, Conroy2020}) which is based on the Wilson–Devinney code \citep{Wilson1971}.
-We calculate the integrated absolute V-band flux of the light curve from the two components and convert it to the absolute V-band magnitude, M$_\textrm{V}$.
-For this we input the mass ratio (q), temperatures, period (P), inclination (i), fill-out factors ($f_1 = R_1/R_\textrm{RL,1}$ and $f_2 = R_2/R_\textrm{RL,2}$ ) and mass of the primary star at each time-stamp of System 2 indicated in Fig.~\ref{orbital_fig} and assume a blackbody atmosphere for the two stars.
-The resultant synthetic light curves are shown across three panels in Fig.~\ref{PHOEBE_LC}.
+We next investigate how the light curve of this binary behaves at different instances of its evolution at the time stamps indicated in Fig.~\ref{orbital_fig}.
+We compute synthetic light curves using PHOEBE II (hereafter PHOEBE; \citealp{Prsa2016, Horvat2018, Jones2020, Conroy2020}), which is based on the Wilson–Devinney code \citep{Wilson1971}.
+We assume a blackbody atmosphere for both stars, which provides a simplified but sufficient approximation for the purpose of light curve morphology.
+To compute the light curves, we supply the mass ratio (q), temperatures $T_1,T_2$, orbital period (P), inclination (i), primary mass and radius of the secondary, at each time-stamp of System 2 indicated in Fig.~\ref{orbital_fig}.

-The main factors that affect the light-curve shapes during the evolution of this system, are the inclination of the binary ($i$), the temperatures of the stars ($T_1,T_2$) and their Roche-lobe fill-out factors ($R/R_\textrm{RL}$).
-At high enough inclination angles, close to $90^0$, the mass ratio of the stars is approximately proportional to the ratio of the temperatures of the two stars, i.e., $q=M_2/M_1\appropto T_2/T_1$.
-This relation holds for MS binaries in general.
-In light curves with well-resolved eclipses, the ratio of the eclipse depths ($A_2/A_1$) is proportional to the stellar temperatures, therefore, $A_2/A_1\appropto T_2/T_1\appropto q$.
-In this work we measure the relative depth of the light curves, $f_{\Delta A}=(A_2-A_1)/A_1$, in relation to q and use this to identify the binary configuration.

-From Fig.~\ref{PHOEBE_LC}, we see that the inclination angle at a given binary configuration, has a minor impact on the absolute maximum brightness with up to $\sim0.1$\,mag difference in $M_\textrm{V,max}$ or correspondingly a factor of $\sim1.2$ in the luminosity, for inclinations between $i=30^{0}$ and $i=90^{0}$.
-Hence, $M_\textrm{V,max}$ is relatively unaffected by the inclination of the binary, compared to its actual configuration, viz., as a contact or non-contact system.